ffavela/esets/FLOAT64S.md

 >>>
 ```

+No need to do a while loop just a simple substraction once we have the
-However, we can actually generalize quite easely to an epsilon
+desired index.
+However, we can actually generalize quite easely to an
-function defined on almost all the floats like the following:
+epsilon function defined on almost all the floats like the following:

 ```
 >>> def epsilon(x: float) -> float: